-Each of the nine MAC learning domains is divided into four study action areas.
-This page sets out specimen content for the study action areas that form part of the Relationships learning domain.
+Each of the nine MAC themes is divided into four study action areas.
+This page sets out specimen content for the study action areas that form part of the Relationships theme.

 - What children need to know about relationships

 This page also includes the following:

 MAC brings together disparate National Curriculum materials and adds important material, aiming to organise children’s learning in a focused and determined way.

 There is no suggestion that the content set out below is in any sense definitive.
 It is intended merely for discussion and debate, a starting point for the detailed programmes of learning that will be required for each year group.

 Websites contributing ideas and information to the action areas are listed on the links page.